- Sir Henry Williams Baker

 the legend is on folio 132r (hover in right margin: click f.132r).
 Isn't it beautiful?

 Ye Olde Fashioned Version of the Story in 37 verses.

 The Poem EDFRIDE by John Hackluyt of Eaton was written (c.
 1605) when Leominster was beginning to sort out the problems left by the Reformation -- school, library, amshouses, law enforcement.
 It is written in a deliberately old-fashioned style, and Blacklock mischievously claimed it was pre-Conquest.

-It is important to book with Tim Hoverd in the preceding week.
+It is important to book with Tim Hoverd early in the preceding week.

 |Wed.Dec 14||10am - 1pm||Colwall|